FOR PARENTS & FOR SCHOOLS

 STAND-DOWNS & EXCLUSIONS

-These Guidelines are designed to assist boards of trustees, principals, and teachers with their legal options and duties and meet their obligations under relevant statutory requirements and are for use in all state and state-integrated schools.
+These Guidelines are designed to assist boards of trustees, principals, and teachers with their legal options, duties and meeting their obligations under relevant statutory requirements and are for use in all state and state-integrated schools.
 Independent schools may also wish to adopt this guide.

 This link will guide you to: